 I love the smell of a camp fire!
 Recently some family members grilled a meal over the open flame and I loved the smells and tastes.
 So I captured part of that meal with this recipe.
 I used the bottom half of my smoker for the wood fire, but you could really do this anywhere, such as: firepit, campfire or a charcoal grill.
 It takes a little bit of time, but I love having everyone hang out with me as I cook.

-1 Pound of Ground Turkey meat (I like the 80-20 mix)
+- 1 Pound Ground Turkey meat 85/15

-1 Tablespoon Lawry's seasoning salt
+- 1 Tablespoon Lawry's seasoning salt

-5 Pound bag of Apple wood chunks
+- 5 Pound bag of Apple wood chunks

-1 Pound charcoal
+- 1 Pound Charcoal

-Prep for grilling:
+Prep for Grilling:

-Start by getting the grill or smoker ready.
+- Start by getting the grill or smoker ready.
 If you’re using a smoker, the grate is usually a little higher than a grill, so you’ll need to add a little more wood than a normal grill.

-Arrange the wood in a bundle, in the middle of the grill.
+- Arrange the wood in a bundle, in the middle of the grill.
 By doing this, you're focusing all the heat to the center of the grate.
 So when cooking, remember that.

-I like to get the wood burning by using a small amount of charcoal.
+- I like to get the wood burning by using a small amount of charcoal.
 So, in a charcoal stack, start 1 pound of charcoal burning.
 Once they’re white and hot, fill the center of the wood bundle with the charcoal.

-Let the wood burn until the you have embers which are burning hot.
+- Let the wood burn until the you have embers which are burning hot.
 There should not be smoke or flames at this point.

-For the burgers:
+For the Burgers:

-Make the patties and sprinkle them on both sides with the seasoning salt.
+- Make the patties and sprinkle them on both sides with the seasoning salt.

-Put the grate over the wood fire and let sit for a minute.
+- Put the grate over the wood fire and let sit for a minute.

-Put your first burger down.
+- Put your first burger down.
 It should sizzle like a normal grill.
 If not, pull it off quickly, and build up your fire a little higher.

-By putting the wood pile in the center, that's where the heat is.
+- By putting the wood pile in the center, that's where the heat is.
 If you want good grill marks, put the burgers in the center and cook for a couple minutes, and then move to the outer area.

-Flip the burgers after 5 minutes, and then cook another 5.
+- Flip the burgers after 5 minutes, and then cook another 5.

-Serve with your favorite condiments!
+- Serve with your favorite condiments